2006–07 Georgetown Hoyas men's basketball team: NCAA tournament

 In the East Regional semifinals – their second consecutive appearance in the "Sweet Sixteen" – the Hoyas faced sixth-seeded Vanderbilt, a team Georgetown had defeated early in the season.
 The Commodores staked themselves to a 32–24 lead at halftime, but the Hoyas battled back in the second half, with DaJuan Summers making three clutch three-pointers, and neither team ever led by more than four points during the final 17 minutes of play, a stretch in which the game saw eight lead changes and four ties.
 Hibbert fouled out with 3:28 left to play, a major blow to the Hoyas in a tight game, but the Commodores were unable to take much advantage of his absence, and a Jonathan Wallace jump shot put the Hoyas ahead 64–61 with 1:03 left in the game.
 With 48.8 seconds to go, Vanderbilt's Derrick Byars sank two free throws to make it 64–63, followed by two free throws by Dan Cage with 19.6 seconds remaining to put the Commodores ahead 65–64.
-But Jeff Green spoiled Vanderbilt's upset bid when he took five steps and then banked in an off-balance shot with 2.5 seconds left to give Georgetown a 66–65 victory.
-A very obvious traveling call was missed.
+But Jeff Green spoiled Vanderbilt's upset bid when he banked in an off-balance shot with 2.5 seconds left to give Georgetown a 66–65 victory.
 Hibbert had a double-double (12 points and 10 rebounds), while Summers scored 15 points and had seven rebounds in the game, and Green also contributed 15 points.

 Presentation to the team of the trophy for the East Region championship in the NCAA tournament at the IZOD Center on March 25, 2007.

 Georgetown cheerleaders perform at the IZOD Center in East Rutherford, New Jersey, during the Hoyas′ NCAA tournament game against North Carolina on March 25, 2007.